hashicorp/nomad/e2e/terraform/README.md

 * `nomad_local_binary`: provision this specific local binary of Nomad.
 This is a path to a Nomad binary on your own host.
 Ex. `nomad_local_binary = "/home/me/nomad"`.
-This setting overrides `nomad_sha` or `nomad_version`.
-* `nomad_sha`: provision this specific sha from S3.
-This is a Nomad binary identified by its full commit SHA that's stored in a shared s3 bucket that Nomad team developers can access.
-That commit SHA can be from any branch that's pushed to remote.
-Ex. `nomad_sha = "0b6b475e7da77fed25727ea9f01f155a58481b6c"`.
 This setting overrides `nomad_version`.
 * `nomad_version`: provision this version from
   [releases.hashicorp.com](https://releases.hashicorp.com/nomad).
 Ex. `nomad_version
   = "0.10.2+ent"`

-If you want to deploy the Enterprise build of a specific SHA, include `-var 'nomad_enterprise=true'`.
+If you want to deploy the Enterprise build, include `-var 'nomad_enterprise=true'`.

 If you want to bootstrap Nomad ACLs, include `-var 'nomad_acls=true'`.